dustinfast/aeye_typer/README.md

 Device installation is handled by the docker build process.
 To verify installation, run `test_eyetracker.py`.

-The eyetracker must now be calibrated with `tobiiproeyetrackermanager`.
+The eyetracker must now be calibrated with `./aeye_typer --calibrate`.

 #### EEG Installation